-From the employee perspective, access to office perks can often do than temporarily elevate mood.
+From the employee perspective, for instance access to office perks can often do more than temporarily elevate mood.
 It also sends an implicit signal that an organization cares about them.
 While financial bonuses tend to be viewed as payment for performance, perks communicate on an emotional level and provide a motivational boost.
 Studies show that when employees feel cared for, they are inclined to reciprocate by working harder.

-INSIGHT #2: Variety prevents adaptation
+INSIGHT #2: Variety prevents adaptation.

 Increasing the frequency of positive events isn’t the only way of delaying adaptation.
 So is introducing variation.